MeelisM/aws-code-keeper/README.md

 # Code Keeper

-> **Project Focus**: This project demonstrates infrastructure as code using Terraform and AWS cloud services, specifically focused on deploying a microservices architecture to AWS EKS.
-The primary goal is to showcase cloud infrastructure design and deployment rather than local development.
+> **Project Focus**: This project demonstrates infrastructure as code using Terraform and AWS cloud services, specifically focused on deploying a microservices architecture to AWS EKS with a complete GitLab CI/CD pipeline.
+The primary goal is to showcase cloud infrastructure design, automated deployment, and continuous integration/delivery practices.

-A cloud-native microservices architecture deployed on AWS EKS (Elastic Kubernetes Service), designed for high availability, scalability, and security.
+A cloud-native microservices architecture deployed on AWS EKS (Elastic Kubernetes Service), designed for high availability, scalability, and security, with fully automated CI/CD pipelines using self-hosted GitLab.

 ![Architecture Diagram](./images/diagram.png)